Health effects of smoking tobacco: Chemical carcinogens

 Sidestream tobacco smoke, or exhaled mainstream smoke, is particularly harmful.
-Because exhaled smoke exists at lower temperatures than inhaled smoke, chemical compounds undergo changes which can cause them to become more dangerous.
-As well, smoke undergoes changes as it ages, which causes the transformation of the compound NO into the more toxic NO_{2}.
-Further, volatilization causes smoke particles to become smaller, and thus more easily embedded deep into the lung of anyone who later breathes the air.
+Because exhaled smoke is at lower temperatures than inhaled smoke, chemical compounds undergo changes that can make them more dangerous.
+Smoke chemical composition undergoes changes in time, which causes the transformation of the compound NO into the more toxic NO_{2}.
+Further, volatilization causes smoke particles to become smaller, and thus more easily embedded deep into the lungs of anyone breathes them in.

 Radioactive carcinogens

 In addition to chemical, nonradioactive carcinogens, chewing tobacco and tobacco smoke contain small amounts of lead-210 (^{210}Pb) and polonium-210 (^{210}Po), both of which are radioactive carcinogens.
 The presence of polonium-210 in mainstream cigarette smoke has been experimentally measured at levels of 0.0263–0.036 pCi (0.97–1.33 mBq), which is equivalent to about 0.1 pCi per milligram of smoke (4 mBq/mg); or about 0.81 pCi of lead-210 per gram of dry condensed smoke (30 Bq/kg).

 Research by NCAR radiochemist Ed Martell suggested that radioactive compounds in cigarette smoke are deposited in "hot spots" where bronchial tubes branch, that tar from cigarette smoke is resistant to dissolving in lung fluid and that radioactive compounds have a great deal of time to undergo radioactive decay before being cleared by natural processes.
-Indoors, these radioactive compounds can linger in second-hand smoke, and greater exposure would occur when these radioactive compounds are inhaled during normal breathing, which is deeper and longer than when inhaling cigarettes.
+Indoors, these radioactive compounds can linger in passive smoke, and greater exposure would occur when these radioactive compounds are inhaled during normal breathing, which is deeper and longer than when inhaling cigarettes.
 Damage to the protective epithelial tissue from smoking only increases the prolonged retention of insoluble polonium-210 compounds produced from burning tobacco.
-Martell estimated that a carcinogenic radiation dose of 80–100 rads is delivered to the lung tissue of most smokers who die of lung cancer.
+Martell estimated that a localized carcinogenic radiation dose of 80–100 rads is delivered to the lung tissue of most smokers who die of lung cancer.

-Smoking an average of 1.5 packs per day gives a radiation dose of 60-160 mSv/year, compared with living near a nuclear power station (0.0001 mSv/year) or the 3.0 mSv/year average dose for Americans.
+Smoking an average of 1.5 packs per day may give a high localized dose to the bronchial epithelial a radiation dose up to 60–160 mSv/year.
+However, estimates vary and the effective dose to the lungs ranges between 0.3 mSv/year to 20 mSv/year.

 Some of the mineral apatite in Florida used to produce phosphate for US tobacco crops contains uranium, radium, lead-210 and polonium-210 and radon.
 The radioactive smoke from tobacco fertilized this way is deposited in lungs and releases radiation even if a smoker quits the habit.
 The combination of carcinogenic tar and radiation in a sensitive organ such as lungs increases the risk of cancer.

 In contrast, a 1999 review of tobacco smoke carcinogens published in the Journal of the National Cancer Institute states that "levels of polonium-210 in tobacco smoke are not believed to be great enough to significantly impact lung cancer in smokers."
 In 2011 Hecht has also stated that the "levels of ^{210}Po in cigarette smoke are probably too low to be involved in lung cancer induction".